thillRobot/carla_simulator/docs/maps.md

 Roadrunner seems to work to add elevation data to the roads and can export an .xodr.
 The UI is terrible.

 ## Issues

+Discussions of issues are scattered througout the READMEs also.
+Should they all come here?
+I am not sure.

 - **OOM Death During Build**
   Out of memory crash during ` make launch ` for TNTECH01 - failed - out of memory - This has been solved my increasing the swap partition size significantly.
 You can read about this in issue ()[https://github.com/carla-simulator/carla/issues/3590]